cybertec-postgresql/pgwatch2/README.md

 For building the image yourself one needs currently also Go as the metrics gathering daemon is written in it.
 ```
-./builds.sh
+./build.sh
 docker run -d -p 3000:3000 -p 8080:8080 --name pw2 $HASH_FROM_PREV_STEP
 ```

+# Features

+* Easy extensibility by defining metrics in pure SQL (thus they could also be from business domain)
+* Non-invasive setup, no extensions nor superuser rights required for the base functionality
+* DB level configuration of metrics/intervals
+* Intuitive metrics presentation using the [Grafana](http://grafana.org/) dashboarding engine
+* Optional alerting (Email, Slack, PagerDuty) provided by Grafana

 # Components

 * pgwatch2 metrics gathering daemon written in Go
 * A PostgreSQL database for holding the configuration about which databases and metrics to gather
-* InfluxDB Time Series Database for storing metrics (exposing 3 ports)
+* [InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) Time Series Database for storing metrics
-* Grafana for dashboarding (a set of predefined dashboards is provided)
+* [Grafana](http://grafana.org/) for dashboarding (point-and-click, a set of predefined dashboards is provided)
-* A Web UI for administering the monitored DBs and showing custom metric overviews
+* A Web UI for administering the monitored DBs and metrics and for showing some custom metric overviews

 # Usage